lizhanmit/java-concurrency/README.md

 Thread Pools consist of worker threads that exists separately from the `Runnable` and `Callable` tasks it executes and is often used to execute multiple tasks.

-Problem:
+Problem / Reasons to have thread pools:

+- A server that creates a new thread for every request would spend more time and consume more system resources in creating and destroying threads than processing actual requests.
 - Thread objects use a significant amount of memory.
+A JVM creating too many threads at the same time can cause the system to run out of memory.
 - In a large-scale application, allocating and deallocating many thread objects creates a significant memory management overhead.

 Solution:

 - Use worker threads minimizes the overhead caused by thread creation.

+Create an executor that uses a thread pool:

+- Invoke `ExecutorService pool = Executors.newFixedThreadPool(int)` factory method.
+- Invoke `Executors.newCachededThreadPool()` factory method.
+Creates a thread pool that creates new threads as needed, but will reuse previously constructed threads when they are available.
+Suitable for applications that launch many short-lived tasks.
+- Invoke `Executors.newSingleThreadExecutor()` factory method.
+Executes a single task at a time.

+Remember to close the thread pool at the end: `pool.shutdown();`.

 ##### Fixed Thread Pool

-- It is a common type of thread pool, which has a specified number of threads running.
+It is a common type of thread pool, which has a specified number of threads running.

-- If a thread is somehow terminated while it is still in use, it is automatically replaced with a new thread.
+If a thread is somehow terminated while it is still in use, it is automatically replaced with a new thread.

-- Tasks are submitted to the pool via an internal queue.
+Tasks are submitted to the pool via an internal queue.
+If all threads are being currently run by the executor then the pending tasks are placed in a queue and are executed when a thread becomes idle.

 Use Case: